hksx1987/JKSET/README.md

 JKCardMatchingGameBrain

   -The logic of card matching game.
 Handles basic cards dealing and matching.
 It can be added new APIs for more features and complexity.
-It’s also the generic class that can be used for any card matching game and it contains delegate callback for receiving matching results.
+It’s also the generic class that can be used for any card matching game and it contains notifications for receiving matching results.

 SETCard